edave64/Steven-Says/readme.md

   * Example: `(xor (speaker 'Pearl) (season 4))` matches either dialog spoken by Pearl, or spoken in season 4, but not both.

 To simplify queries, there are 3 shortcuts:
-* The outer parentesis are not needed required.
+* The outermost parentesis are not required.
   * `(and (text 'test) (word 'dodge))` can also be written as `and (text 'test) (word 'dodge)`
 * If an expression is not given a name, `and` will be implied:
   *  `and (text 'test) (word 'dodge)` can also be written as `(text 'test) (word 'dodge)`